 The third level of leading is the Day Hike 2 Leader.
 This leader leads Local and Day Hikes but additionally leads all season hikes at greater elevations or with greater elevation changes, such as the White Mountains in New Hampshire.
+(Day Hike 2 Leaders leading in winter in the Whites or above tree line, require additional training.)
 The hikes are generally strenuous to very strenuous, medical help may be some distance away, and the hikes require a greater level of hiking skill.
+These leaders are required to have successfully completed a Wilderness First Aid Course and may be reimbursed for doing so.

 To lead winter hikes the Day Hike 2 Leader must have good basic winter mountaineering skills (crampon/ice axe use, self-arrest, etc.).
 These leaders are required to have successfully completed a Wilderness First Aid Course and may be reimbursed for doing so.